 For the study, they assessed the brains of over 160 participants.
 These were 44 healthy controls, 38 people who had experienced their first psychotic episode, and 79 people who were at high risk of developing acute psychosis.
 Of the 79 high-risk participants, 16 went on to develop acute psychosis.

 They “reconstructed” the nerve pathways of each brain using MRI scans and techniques taken from mathematical graph theory, which is a useful way to determine how many points within a system interact (referred to as nodes).

 They found that, when compared with healthy brains, those with an initial psychotic episode were different.
 And, when the first episode brains were compared with the individuals who developed acute psychosis, there was a reduction in integration and increased segregation between gyri.
-Their findings were published earlier this week.
+Their findings were

 Using the results, they were able to predict who would transition from first episode to acute psychosis in more than 80 percent of cases.

 “These findings suggest that there is poor integration in the coordinated development of cortical folding in patients who develop psychosis.”